Welcome to Horsmonden!

 The CHURCH is the 14th century parish church of St Margaret’s two miles away from the main village.
 More…

 Horsmonden has an annual Summer Festival with marquee event, free live music, fete and church service, an Easter re-enactment and an annual Gypsy Horse Fair.
-There is also an Autumn and Christmas Festival, Nostalgia Show and various events.
+There are also Autumn and Christmas Festival, Nostalgia Show and various events.

 Horsmonden Summer Festival